 Medieval literature and culture; Shakespeare; Medieval rhetoric; Argumentation

 |Location:||Gardiner Hall 201||Phone:||502-852-2245|

-American poetry, modern and contemporary American literature, history and theory of the avant-garde, poetry and politics.
+US American poetry, the avant-garde and the academy, history and theory of the avant-garde.

 Distinguished University Scholar

 Susan M. Griffin received her M.A. and Ph.D. from the University of Chicago.
 She is the editor of the Henry James Review (Johns Hopkins UP) and author and editor of books on James, on anti-Catholicism, and on film.
 Her scholarship and teaching center on nineteenth-century American and British literature and culture, with a focus on fiction.
 She is an affiliated faculty member in Women & Gender Studies.

 American and British 19th-C Literature & Culture; Henry James; 19th-C Ghost Fictions

 Paul Griner, a former Fulbright Scholar, is the author of the short story collection Follow Me (Random House), a Barnes and Noble Discover Great New Writers pick, and the novels Collectors (Random House) and The German Woman (Houghton Mifflin Harcourt).
 His work has been published in Tin House, One Story, Ploughshares, Playboy, Zoetrope, The Telegraph of India, and many other magazines, journals, and anthologies, and has been translated into a half dozen languages.
 His novel Second Life will be published by Counterpoint/Soft Skull in January 2015.
 His collection of stories Hurry Please, I Want To Know, will be published by Sarabande in June 2015.